-Vaccines are an important part of keeping your cat healthy.
-Unfortunately, it’s a common misconception that indoor cats don’t need to be vaccinated because they won’t encounter other cats or disease-carrying animals.
+Is vaccinating your indoor cat necessary?
+Vaccines remain important to maintaining your cat’s overall health, despite the common misconception that indoor cats don’t need vaccinations since they’re less likely to encounter other cats or disease-carrying animals.

 The good news is indoor cats require fewer vaccines than outdoor cats because they are at a lower risk of many communicable diseases that can affect felines.
 The bad news?
 There’s no easy answer for which vaccines an indoor cat does and does not need.